Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     ![Confirm deletion of attribute](../../Assets/Screenshots/DataHub/Settings/Attributes/ConfirmDeletionAttribute.png "[Confirm deletion of attribute]")

-    > [Info] All dependencies to attribute sets, ETL mappings and entity entries are displayed in this window.
-Be aware that problems may occur if you delete an attribute with existing dependencies.
+    All dependencies to attribute sets, ETL mappings and entity entries are displayed in this window.
 For defining attributes, the [CONFIRM] button is not displayed in the *Confirm deletion of attribute?* window as they cannot be deleted.

+    > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.

 3. Click the [CONFIRM] button in the bottom right corner.
     The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab.
 The *Confirm deletion of attribute?* window is closed.

-    > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.

     > [Info] The attribute is moved to the *DELETED ATTRIBUTES* tab, but it can still be recovered.
 To irretrievably delete the attribute, see [Permanently delete an attribute](../Operation/04_ManageDeletedAttributes.md#permanently-delete-an-attribute).